 In 2016, Assoc Prof Grummet became the first non-European EAU (European Association of Urology) Guidelines Associate.
 The EAU Guidelines are renowned as the premier source of evidence-based guidelines for urological practice in the world, and are endorsed by USANZ.

-As a proud member of Australian Urology Associates, Assoc Prof Grummet is involved in additional clinical research as an investigator in multi-centre trials including the assessment of:
+Assoc Prof Grummet has been involved in additional clinical research as an investigator in multi-centre trials including the assessment of:

 - the therapeutic effect of Enzalutamide in newly diagnosed metastatic prostate cancer (ENZAMET)

 - a decision aid for active surveillance of patients with low risk prostate cancer (ASTROID)

 - lower urinary tract symptoms (LUTS) in patients with advanced prostate cancer